Mevia/slate/source/includes/_resources_notifications.md

 # Notifications
-These methods are used to obtain, update and create the reminders thats beeing sent by the API.
-Notifications are stored even after beeing sent, and can be fetched like any other.
+These methods are used to obtain, update and create the reminders that are being sent by the API to its end users.
+Notifications are stored even after being sent, and can be fetched like any other resource.

 ## Get all Notifications from a Prescription